Torque to yield bolts are exactly what they sound like.

 Buying new bolts may seem expensive.
 After all, the old bolts still look good, but looks can be deceiving.
 Reusing the old bolts can cause expensive engine failure.
 Hence only new bolts can provide the even clamping force needed on today’s engines.

-Why do we need these torque to yield bolts now?
 We didn’t need them in the 1960′s or 70′s!
 The simple answer is engine materials are different.
 Aluminum cylinder heads expand at a different rate than cast iron blocks.
 As an engine warms up, bolted together parts have to move against each other or slide on their gaskets.

 Therefore the elastic properties of the torque to yield bolts allow movement between parts yet maintain even clamping loads and sealing.